9 Reasons Why you should use a professional copywriter

 1. Top-level researchers

 Copywriters write a lot.
 One of the most essential parts of the writing process is doing research and providing accurate information.
 Many copywriters write for a variety of clients, in all kinds of industries.
 Yet, they have to sound like an expert in each one.
 How do they possibly do that?
 Through research.
 Lots and lots of research.
 Facts are verified, claims are double or triple checked, and obscure information tracked down.
 Research is an essential skill of any skilled copywriter so that they can find the information they need, verify that it’s legitimate, then reword it in a new way for a specific audience.

 2. Large word counts aren’t a problem.

 When you were in school, did you have trouble meeting minimum word counts?
 Did you prefer multiple choice exams over essay questions?
 For most professional copywriters, the opposite is true.
 If anything, they were more worried about writing too much!
 Yoast, a leader in helping people get found on Google, suggests blog posts of at least 1000 words.
-HubSpot takes that a step further and recommends 2100-2400 words in 2020.
+HubSpot takes that a step further and recommends 2100-2400 words (like this article!)
 To put that in perspective, that’s about 4-5 pages in Microsoft Word.
 Single-spaced.
 8-10 pages for double spaced.

 3. Masterful communicators

 Some people have trouble putting their thoughts on paper.
 The ideas inside might be brilliant, but conveying that brilliance to other people might be a challenge.
 Copywriters tend to have an ever-growing, expansive vocabulary and choose the right words for the specific audience who will be reading the work.
 Those words might include slang, idioms, or even technical jargon–words and phrases that the copywriter will learn through the research process.
 Different audiences react differently to word choice, and it’s the copywriter’s job to identify which words will appeal to the majority.

 4. Help you avoid duplicate content